davidjameshowell/CVWebApp-synk/README.md

 # CVWebApp
-Curious Vulnerability Web Application is A simple insecure blog made for LCAS to learn about secure web applications.
+Curious Vulnerability Web Application is A simple insecure blog made for learn about secure web applications.

 ## How To Run
 ``` sh